Alexlloydwhite/cellardex/README.md

 ## Acknowledgement

-Many people helped with this project along the way, but special attention is deserved to the following.
+Many people helped with this project, but special attention is deserved to the following.

 [Prime Digital Academy](www.primeacademy.io), with special thanks to Mary Mosman, who equipped and helped me to make this application a reality.